ValidVibe/base-/README.md

 ## ✈️ Aerodrome Finance
 Aerodrome is the leading DEX and liquidity hub on Base, operating as a fork of Velodrome v2.
 It reached an all-time high of $1.68 billion in single-day trading volume.
 Protocol liquidity incentives are routed through Aerodrome's ve(3,3) model.

+## 🦄 Uniswap on Base
+Uniswap v3 is fully deployed on Base with concentrated liquidity pools.
+Base's low fees make Uniswap v3 range orders and JIT liquidity strategies viable at smaller capital sizes than on mainnet.